-While others have been completely our own doing.
-A momentary lapse of reason if you will.
 Either way, they make for some fun stories around the campfire.
-Here are a few of ours in no particular order.
+Here are a few of our strangest travel experiences in no particular order.

 Camped in a zoo in Sudan

-Apparently a turtle still roamed the grounds but we never saw it.
 The zoo had high steel walls and nobody was allowed in.
-It was pretty strange, because we were fenced in while the town looked at us from outside.
-We were monkeys in a cage?
+It was pretty strange because we were fenced in while the town looked at us from outside.

 Showered in a Brothel in Ethiopia